geometalab/OSMDeepOD/README.md

 #  OSMDeepOD - OSM and Deep Learning based Object Detection from Aerial Imagery

-This is a project about object detection from aerial imagery using open data from OpenStreetMap (OSM) project as massive training data and areal imagery, wordwide or local.
-This project has been formerly known as "OSM-Crosswalk-Detection", now it's called OSMDeepOD, pronounced "OSM Deep 'Oh 'Dee"!
+OSMDeepOD is a project about object detection from aerial imagery using open data from OpenStreetMap (OSM).

-Keywords: Big Data; Data Science; Data Engineering; Machine Learning; Artificial Intelligence; Neuronal Nets; Imagery; Volunteered Geographic Information; Crowdsourcing; Geographic Information Systems; Infrastructure; Parallel Programming.

-## Introduction

-OSM-Crosswalk-Detection is a highly scalable image recognition software for aerial photos (orthophotos).
-It uses the open source software library TensorFlow, with a retrained Inception V3 neuronal network, to detect crosswalks along streets.
+The project uses the open source software library TensorFlow, with a retrained Inception V3 neuronal network.

 This work started as part of a semester thesis autumn 2015 at Geometa Lab, University of Applied Sciences Rapperswil (HSR).